Check out our Interactive Guide to the New HSK 3.0!

 General purpose spaced repetition apps are designed to be generic enough to accommodate all types of knowledge, from history to science to foreign languages.

-Choose Skritter if you want to learn how to hand-write Chinese characters.
-Choose Pleco if you are reading difficult texts and need their extensive collection of dictionaries.
+You should choose Skritter if you want to learn how to hand-write Chinese characters.

 No. Hack Chinese is a web application, meaning it runs in your browser on desktop and mobile devices.